CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect ecommerce operators renting warehouse, office, or fulfillment space.
+• Most commercial leases in New Mexico require proof of general liability coverage, which can affect ecommerce operators renting warehouse, office, or fulfillment space.

 Common Claims for E-Commerce Business Businesses in New Mexico